 As has been pointed out by others, some of these desires are contradictory.
 St. Therese herself refers to them a few lines later as “fond imaginations” or as we might say, fantasies.
 Musings that obviously were not meant to be taken literally.
 In the same book she also said:

-I’d like to travel all over the world, making your name known and planting your cross on heathen soil; only I shouldn’t be content with one particular mission, I would want to be preaching the gospel on all five continents and in the most distant islands, all at once.
-And even then it wouldn’t do, carrying on my mission for a limited number of years; I should want to have been a missionary ever since the creation, and go on being a missionary till the world came to an end.
+I would like to travel all over the world, making your name known and planting your cross on heathen soil; only I should not be content with one particular mission, I would want to be preaching the gospel on all five continents and in the most distant islands, all at once.
+And even then, it would not do, carrying on my mission for a limited number of years; I should want to have been a missionary ever since the creation, and go on being a missionary till the world came to an end.

-Love, in fact, is the vocation which includes all others; it’s a universe of its own, comprising all time and space — it’s eternal.
+Love, in fact, is the vocation which includes all others; it is a universe of its own, comprising all time and space — it’s eternal.
 Beside myself with joy, I cried out ‘Jesus, my Love!
 I’ve found my vocation, and my vocation is love!’
 I had discovered where it is that I belong in the Church, the place God has appointed for me.
-To be nothing else than love, deep down in the heart of Mother Church; that’s to be everything at once — my dream wasn’t a dream after all.
+To be nothing else than love, deep down in the heart of Mother Church; that is to be everything at once — my dream was not a dream after all.

 That hardly sounds like a woman who felt cheated out of her “true vocation.”
 Here she is acknowledging that she was what she was supposed to be.
 She was living the life she was called to live.